-The work undertaken to draw our conclusion includes:
+The work undertaken to draw to our conclusion includes:

-- Reviewing the statement on the College's regularity, propriety and compliance with Funding body terms and conditions of funding. - Reviewing the College's completed self-assessment questionnaire on regularity. - Reviewing the funding agreement with the EFA.
+- Reviewed the statement on the College's regularity, propriety and compliance with Funding body terms and conditions of funding. - · Reviewed the College's completed self-assessment questionnaire on regularity. - Read the funding agreement with the EFA.

-To: The Governing Body of Aquinas College and Secretary of State for Education acting through Education Funding Agency
+To: The Governing Body of Aquinas College and Secretary of State for Education acting through the Department for Education ("the Department")

-- Testing of a sample of expenditure disbursed and income received to consider whether they had been applied to purposes intended by Parliament and in accordance with funding agreements where relevant. - Reviewing approved policies and procedures operating during the year for each funding stream that has specific terms attached. - Obtaining the policy for personal gifts and/or hospitality. - Obtaining the register of personal interests. - Obtaining the financial regulations/financial procedures. - Obtaining the College's whistleblowing policy.
+- Tested a sample of expenditure disbursed and income received to consider whether they have been applied to purposes intended by Parliament and in accordance with funding agreements where relevant. - Obtained the policy for personal gifts and/or hospitality. - Obtained the register of personal interests. - Obtained the financial regulations/financial procedures. - Obtained the College's whistleblowing policy.